oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

 ## Task 3: Create a Custom Table Constraint

-Since we prefer that Users react to a post one time only, we need to add a constraint to the *SM_REACTIONS* table.
-This will facilitate the proper functioning of a database operation later in this workshop.
+Since we want users to react to a post only once, we need to add a constraint to the *SM_REACTIONS* table.
+This will ensure proper database behavior in a later step of this workshop.

-1. From your APEX workspace homepage, click **SQL Workshop** and then click **Object Browser**.
+1. On APEX workspace homepage, click **SQL Workshop** and select **Object Browser**.

     ![Object Browser is displayed](images/nav-sql.png)

-2. On the left side, select the Table **SM_REACTIONS**.
-In the main panel, click on the **Constraints** tab.
+2. In the object tree, expand Tables and select **SM_REACTIONS** table.
+In the details panel of the SM_REACTIONS table, click on the **Constraints** tab.

     ![Object Browser is displayed](images/nav-object-browser.png)

-3. Click the **Create** Button and configure the new constraint:
+3. Click the **Create** Button and create a new constraint with the following details:
     | Parameter | Value |
     | -------- |:-------:|
     | Constraint Name | **SM\_REACTIONS\_CON** |